sunflowerno0b/ATW/docs/Aleph.md

 1) https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard: and select the server that you wanted- for this case I selected Ubuntu 20.05 LTS Server with the 64 bit x86.

 From there you are taking to step 2 out of 7 which is selecting the instance type.
 Here we have to see how many CPuS, RAM memory (GiB) would be need.
 I was confused about price so my friend mentioned that I can gather estimates from: https://calculator.aws/#/createCalculator/EC2 when using that page its easier to just type EC2 rather than the drop down menu because the services to get estimates on was endless.
-I selected the region to be US E. N Virigna - for no particular reason that a) at my old organization thats what they used b) we had another instance running there already and I wanted everything to be accessed at once.
+I selected the region to be US E. N Virginia - for no particular reason that a) at my old organization thats what they used b) we had another instance running there already and I wanted everything to be accessed at once.
 I then selected linux then ticked the search by instances by name - in this case `t3.medium`.
-I kept the ututization at 100% and the number of EC2 at 1.
+I kept the utilization at 100% and the number of EC2 at 1.

 My friend explained that we have options for this, we could have auto scaling which means that there would be 3 instances so should one fail the other two could still keep the service running.
 But since this is just staging 1 would be enough for now.
 Total estimated cost per year would be 288USD.